dbt-labs/docs.getdbt.com/website/docs/faqs/connecting-to-two-dbs-not-allowed.md

 title: Can I connect my dbt project to two databases?
 ---

-No. dbt talks to one database at a time, namely your data warehouse.

-The modern data stack reflects ELT thinking (i.e. extract -> load -> transform).
-The three components of ELT are all modular services--building blocks--that can be assembled into robust pipelines.
+The meaning of the term 'database' varies with each major warehouse manager.
+Hence, the answer to "can a dbt project connect to more than one database?" depends on the warehouse used in your tech stack.
+* dbt projects connecting to warehouses like Snowflake or Bigquery&mdash;these empower one set of credentials to draw from all datasets or 'projects' available to an account&mdash;are _sometimes_ said to connect to more than one database.
+* dbt projects connecting to warehouses like Redshift and Postgres&mdash;these tie one set of credentials to one database&mdash;are said to connect to one database only.

-dbt enters the picture after your extractors and loaders have funneled data into a warehouse.
+Sidestep the 'one database problem' by relying on ELT thinking (i.e. extract -> load -> transform).
+Remember, dbt is not a loader--with few exceptions, it doesn't move data from sources to a warehouse. dbt is a transformer.
+It enters the picture after extractors and loaders have funneled sources into a warehouse.
+It moves and combines data inside the warehouse itself.

 Hence, instead of thinking "how do I connect my dbt project to two databases", ask "what loader services will best prepare our warehouse for dbt transformations."

-For more on the modern data stack, see the "dbt and the modern BI stack" section of this [dbt blog post](https://blog.getdbt.com/what--exactly--is-dbt-/).
+For more on the modern 'ELT-powered' data stack, see the "dbt and the modern BI stack" section of this [dbt blog post](https://blog.getdbt.com/what--exactly--is-dbt-/).